korn0055/big-red-bluetooth-buzzer/README.md

 1. Open a [Serial Console](https://learn.adafruit.com/welcome-to-circuitpython/kattni-connecting-to-the-serial-console) and note the BLE MAC address in this message:  `Waiting to connect <Address c2:bd:72:af:f5:2c>`
 1. Disconnect the USB and supply power using a battery.
 The LEDs on the Bluefruit should be solid amber or blue, depending if there's a bluetooth connection.

-## PC Software (python)
+## PC (python)

 The python script uses [bleak](https://github.com/hbldh/bleak) to manage the bluetooth connections.
 I believe it's the only package you'll need to install, but haven't verified this with a fresh install.
 If you try it, let me know what you find out!

 #### Conda Virtual Environment
 There is an export of the Anaconda virtual environment I was using.
 It probably includes a lot of extra stuff that you don't actually needed for this to run.
-But if you want, you can import with [conda](https://anaconda.org/anaconda/conda) like this:
+But if you want, you can import with [conda](https://anaconda.org/anaconda/conda) like this:\
 `conda env create -n ENVNAME --file adafruit.yml`

 ### Configuration
-Before the buzzers can connect, the hardcoded MAC addresses for the Bluefruit boards must set in.\
+Before the buzzers can connect, the hardcoded MAC addresses for the Bluefruit boards must set.\
 Update these lines in `desktop/button_central.py` with the MAC address of your bluefruit devices (see earlier section for how to get MAC address):
 ```
         one = "C2:BD:72:AF:F5:2C"